oasdflkjo/hitas-email-alert/README.md

 ---

 It compares the count of words "Vapaa" in received HTTP response.
-If the count has changed to a bigger value event is triggered that sends a link to the site as an email.
+If the count has changed to a bigger value then an event is triggered that sends a link to the site as an email.

 I chose to run this with crontab job and store the count variable in log.txt.